Wisconsin Emergency Management (WEM)

 “Listen, Act and Live!”

-May 8, 2013 is NOAA Weather Radio All Hazards Awareness Day.
-The campaign encourages Wisconsin residents to own a NOAA All Hazards Alert Weather Radio, a 24-hour source of weather forecasts, watches, warnings, and non-weather emergency information provided by the National Weather Service and its parent agency, the National Oceanic and Atmospheric Administration (NOAA).
+May 4, 2016 is NOAA Weather Radio All Hazards Awareness Day.
+The campaign encourages Wisconsin residents to own a NOAA All Hazards Weather Radio, a 24-hour source of weather forecasts, watches, warnings, and non-weather emergency information provided by the National Weather Service and its parent agency, the National Oceanic and Atmospheric Administration (NOAA).

-“NOAA emergency weather radios save lives”, says Tod Pritchard, Wisconsin Emergency Preparedness Coordinator.
-“The early warning of possible danger gives you and your family time to act and stay safe.”
-Pritchard adds this reminder, “Listen, Act and Live!
+“The early warning of possible danger gives you and your family time to act and stay safe.” says Brian Satula, Wisconsin Emergency Management Administrator.
+Satula adds, “Listen, Act and Live!
 Listen to the weather radio warnings and take action right away.
-You’ll have a much better chance of surviving disaster.”
+You’ll have a much better chance of surviving the disaster.”